albop/tie_archive/session_1/index.md

 - suprise: many problems can be formulated as prediction problems
   - when the cost of something decrease you want more of it (law of demand)
-- production adjust to minimize cost of production
+- production adjusts to minimize cost of production
 - AI is a decrease in the __cost__ of predictions
   - Value of all tasks/jobs complementary with predictions will rise
   - Salary of other tasks will fall